c4software/pxycache/README.md

 I made this tool to be less dependent from the Back Office in the developpement process.
 I can work even if the Back office became unavailable.

 ## Todo
-- Store headers in cache.
+- Make headers « stubbable » from the interface.

 ## Usage